 In the last post, where we discussed glamping in cold climates, we pointed out that insulation liner keeps warmth inside the geodesic dome.
 In this case it’s opposite – on sunny and warm days insulation makes the inside of the pod cool.
 It also acts as a vapor barrier, preventing moisture from building up inside the dome.

-There are two types of insulation that we offer at the moment: Standard Alum-Air Insulation and Polar Insulation.
+There are two types of insulation that we offer at the moment: Standard Alum-Air Insulation and Insulation+.
 The name of the latter may be misleading, but it is also often advised for hot climates.
 Why?
 It is an equivalent to 13cm of styrofam so it will keep your dome cool even when it is very hot outside.

 Not only will the insulation keep the interior cool, but it will also make it feel nice and cosy.
 You can choose insulation in one of the three available colors: khaki, ecru and light grey.

 Even though the regular galvanized-only framework is durable, you may want to consider the powder-coated white option if your geodesic dome will be exposed for sea breeze and sea salt.
 The option is also worth considering in high humidity areas.

 We have already mentioned the fact that air-conditioning can heat your geodome located in a place with low temperatures.
 Still, most of us associate it primarily with the cooling option.
 Thanks to the air-con device, you will be able to maintain the indicated low temperature when there is hot outside.